-- Boil pasta according to the instructions on the package.
+- Boil 10 oz. farfalle pasta according to the instructions on the package.
 Drain well.

 - Add cooked pasta to the saucepan with creamy cashew mushroom sauce.
-Add peas and stir to mix.
+Add ¾ cup peas and stir to mix.
 Heat gently until uniformly hot.
-Stir in the remaining sherry.
+Stir in the remaining half of 2 TB sherry.

-- Transfer pasta to a warm serving bowl and sprinkle with minced parsley.
+- Transfer pasta to a warm serving bowl and sprinkle with 2 TB parsley, minced.

 - Store leftovers in the refrigerator in a covered container for up to one week.
 Add a little cashew milk or water when reheating, and heat gently.
 Freezing is not recommended.